How to report stolen and abandoned supermarket trolleys in Australia

 Most Australians care for their beautiful country and would agree that abandoned shopping carts are not just making streets and local surrounds look untidy and neglected, but also can become an environmental hazard to bushland, creeks and waterways, and pose a danger on the roads for traffic and pedestrians.

-Luckily, in addition to always returning your own trolley to the trolley bay, there is an easy way to help Australian environment: report any lost, stolen or abandoned shopping trolleys to the collector services using the following contacts:
+Luckily, in addition to always returning your own trolley to the trolley bay, there is an easy way to make a positive difference: report any lost, stolen or abandoned shopping trolleys to the collector services using the following contacts:

 |For an abandoned trolley belonging to...||use these contacts to report the trolley:|

 Ikea Tempe (NSW)

 Privacy tip: if you don't want to give out your contact details, don't choose to participate in the prize draw.

 Trolley report phone: 1800 876 553 (1800 TROLLEY)